davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 TBD

-## Do not cache the access of IHttpContextAccessor in fields
+## Do not cache the access to IHttpContextAccessor.HttpContext

 ## Do not access the HttpContext from multiple threads in parallel.
 It is not thread safe.